Irreligion in China: History

 Zhu Xi, one of the most important Confucian philosophers, encouraged an agnostic tendency within Confucianism, because he believed that the Supreme Ultimate was a rational principle, and he discussed it as an intelligent and ordering will behind the universe (while stating that "Heaven and Earth have no mind of their own" and promoting their only function was to produce things.
 Whether this can be considered a conscious or intelligent will is clearly up to debate).

 China is considered to be a nation with a long history of humanism, secularism, and this-worldly thought since the time of Confucius, who stressed shisu (世俗 "being in the world").
 Hu Shih stated in the 1920s that "China is a country without religion and the Chinese are a people who are not bound by religious superstitions."

 In the 19th century, after China's defeat in the First Opium War and in successive wars, the country succumbed to increasing domination by foreign imperialist powers.
 The Boxers (or the Yihetuan) considered Christian missionaries as promoting foreign influence in China and held deep anti-Christian views.
 Orthodox, Catholic and Protestant missionaries and church members were massacred.

 In the 1920s, the Anti-Christian Movement (非基督教运动) was an intellectual and political movement in Republican China.
 The May Fourth Movement for a New Culture attacked religion of all sorts, including Confucianism and Buddhism as well as Christianity, rejecting all as superstition.
 The various movements were also inspired by modernizing attitudes deriving from both nationalist and socialist ideologies, as well as feeding on older anti-Christian sentiment that was in large part due to repeated invasions of China by Western countries.

 During the Cultural Revolution, a radical policy of anti-religion and anti-tradition was instituted.
 In the ensuing decade, the five major religions in China were severely suppressed.
 Many religious organizations were disbanded, property was confiscated or damaged, monks and nuns were sent home (or killed in violent struggle sessions).

 Since the reforms of 1979, the government has liberalized religious policies to a degree, and the religious population has experienced some growth.
 Nevertheless, the irreligious remain the majority among all age groups in China.
-Local governments may even support certain local religious institutions and festivals in a bid to promote tourism.
-However, atheism, characterization of religions as superstition, and promotion of scientific materialism remain core tenets of the ruling CCP.
+The CCP may even support certain local religious institutions and festivals in a bid to promote Chinese unification such as Mazu.
+However, atheism, characterization of religion as superstition, and promotion of scientific materialism remain core tenets of the ruling CCP.